 The Bajaj Pulsar NS125 is a sports bike available in India.
 It gets power from a 124.45cc BS6 engine with a front disc and rear drum brakes.
 The Pulsar NS 125 is probably the most modern 125 cc one can buy in India.
-It has been derived from the famous Pulsar NS200 and it gets some modern cycle parts.
+It has been derived from the famous Pulsar NS200, and it gets some modern cycle parts.

 The Pulsar NS 125 rides on telescopic forks at the front and a preload-adjustable rear mono-shock.
 The brakes are a single 240 mm disc at the front and a 130 mm drum unit at the back.
-The Bajaj Pulsar NS125 has a decent fuel efficiency figure of around 40 kmpl.
-The Bajaj Pulsar NS 125 gets its power from a 124 cc, air-cooled engine that is housed in the motorcycle’s perimeter frame.
-This motor is mated to a five-speed gearbox and is capable of churning out 12 bhp of power at 8500 rpm and 11 Nm of torque at 7000 rpm.
+The Bajaj Pulsar NS125 has a decent fuel efficiency figure of around 40kmpl.
+The Bajaj Pulsar NS 125 gets its power from a 124 cc, air-cooled engine that fits the motorcycle’s perimeter frame.
+This motor is mated to a five-speed gearbox and churns out 12 bhp of power at 8500rpm and 11 Nm of torque at 7000rpm.

-The Pulsar NS125 competes with the Honda SP 125.
-It is available in four colors – orange, red, grey and blue.
+The Pulsar NS125 competes with the Honda SP 125 and is available in four colours – orange, red, grey and blue.
 Pulsar NS 125 weighs 144kg and has a fuel tank capacity of 12litres.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.